 While there are no HIPAA requirements for retaining medical records, the legislation does lay out policies for how long other records associated with HIPAA should be retained.
-HIPAA states that CEs must record any policies, procedures, actions or assessment carried out to comply with HIPAA policies.
+HIPAA states that CEs must record any policies, procedures, actions or assessments carried out to comply with HIPAA policies.

 The HIPAA subsection 45 CFR §164.316(b)(2)(i) says that such records must be kept for a minimum of six years after their creation or, if the document outlined a policy, 6 years from when the policy was last implemented.
 Thus, if a policy was in place four years before it was either dropped or altered, the original documentation must be kept for at least ten years from its creation date.

 Listed below are documents subject to the HIPAA record retention rules.
-It is only a subset of the extensive list that applies to CEs and their associates, but contains the most commonly used documents used across the health sector.
+It is only a subset of the extensive list that applies to CEs and their business associates, but contains the most commonly used documents across the health sector.

-Health insurance providers must not only comply with HIPAA retention rules, but also Financial Industry Regulatory Authority’ rules.
+Health insurance providers must not only comply with HIPAA retention rules, but also Financial Industry Regulatory Authority (FINRA) rules.
 Employers must abide by the Employee Retirement Income Security Act and the Fair Labor Standards Act.
 These may require the indefinite retention of records.

 The Centers for Medicare and Medicaid Services (CMS) also mandates that healthcare providers must keep records of cost reports for at least ten years after the closure of the report.